How to write your own Employee Overtime Authorization Form

 You can customize the contract document as much as you need.
 You can also use the included Wizard software to automate merging in name/address data.

-How to write my Employee Overtime Authorization Form document
+Writing the Employee Overtime Authorization Form document

 Employee: First Last Job title of signator, authorized signature or signer.
 Contract Job Title Department: Department Supervisor: Supervisor Overtime Period: Start Date to End Date.
 All employees must obtain written permission from a supervisor in order for overtime pay to be credited.
 Employees must complete the following form and file it with the Human Resources Department prior to working any overtime.